 I prefer dark chocolate over milk chocolate because it's less sweet and goes well with the minty flavor of the drink.
 And while heavy cream should be widely known, Creme de Menthe and Creme de Cacao are not part of the essential cocktail ingredients of an average home bar.

 As you might have guessed, Crème de Menthe is responsible for the green color of the Grasshopper cocktail.
 It has a sweet peppermint flavor.
 But despite the name, there's no cream involved here.

 It is a Corsican-mint-infused grain liqueur with an alcohol content of 25%.
 It's also available colorless -white creme de menthe-, but the taste of both versions is the same.

-That comes in handy for drinks like the Stinger cocktail, where you want the peppermint flavor without the green color.
+That comes in handy for drinks like the Stinger cocktail and some other popular Crème de Menthe cocktails, where you want the peppermint flavor without the green color.

 White Creme de Cacao

 Creme de Cacao also isn't as creamy as it sounds.
 Just like Creme de Menthe, it's a flavored liqueur.
 And it's available in dark and in a see-through version, the white Creme the Cacao.
 And the latter is what we need for the Grasshopper as the dark version would spoil the grasshoppy green color.

 Creme de Cacao tastes like milk chocolate and usually is scented with a hint of vanilla.
 The dark Creme de Cacao is what you would use in a Brandy Alexander to achieve the typical chocolaty look.